vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 The tag being pushed to GitHub will trigger the following actions:

-* If an OCI image artefact is being used for workshop content files, it will be built and pushed to GitHub container registry with the specified tag.
+* If an OCI image artifact is being used for workshop content files, it will be built and pushed to GitHub container registry with the specified tag.
 * If a custom workshop base image is being used, it will be built and pushed to GitHub container registry with the specified tag.
 * A GitHub release will be created linked to the specified tag.
 * The `resources/workshop.yaml` file with the workshop resource definition will be attached to the release with name ``workshop.yaml``.
 The `image` and `files.image.url` references in the workshop definition will be rewritten to use the images from GitHub container registry.